kuno/borat/README.md

 - `borat help` - Borat will list off all availible commands.

-- `Embarq#1` - Returns a link to an Issue within a repo belonging to Wiredcraft.
-In this case Issue 1 of Embarq.
+- `repo#nnn` - Returns a link to an Issue within a repo belonging to Wiredcraft.

 - `brb` - Lets Borat know you're away, he'll welcome you back when you come back :D